LethalCompanyCommunity/ModdingWiki/docs/installation/installing-r2modman-linux.md

 ```
 ![Steam Properties](/images/r2modman-linux/steamproperties.png)
 This will instruct the game to launch with the Default profile we configured in r2modman earlier, so all your mods installed there will be available.

+If you'd like to sync your mods with friends, navigate to the [syncing r2modman profiles](syncing-mods) page.